 You will also want to report the seller for fraud.
-On reputable platforms like Amazon and eBay, when they determine the product as fake, they will remove the listing and even ban the seller from the site to prevent future abuse.
+On reputable platforms like Amazon and eBay, when they determine the product is fake, they will remove the listing and even ban the seller from the site to prevent future abuse.

 How to Avoid Counterfeits

 Your best bet to avoid fake Le Creuset comes from only buying from reputable dealers.
 Buying in person can help you to look for the fraud points with the product because the photos online can conceal the truth of authenticity.
-If you buy direct from Le Creuset, you drop the risk altogether.
+If you buy directly from Le Creuset, you drop the risk altogether.

 The other way to avoid fake Le Creuset Dutch ovens is by knowing what to look for.